 “Very funny, Madame Dispatcher, call Martinez, but tell her not to unholster anything until I tell her otherwise.”
 The Chief could not contain his laughter.
 “I can’t wait to listen to the 911 tapes later.
 Maybe we can use them for training.
 Maybe Patrol Officer Martinez can control the gawkers, 10/4 Diana over and out.

 Peter Paul Mullins was a senior at Mesa Verde High School and a star on the baseball team and also in American Legion Ball.

-The group of boys were greeted one Friday after practice by Glenda Walker.
-Glenda flirted with them, but saw them as inferiors.
+The group of boys was greeted one Friday after practice by Glenda Walker.
+Glenda flirted with them but saw them as inferiors.
 They are entertaining but I have my eyes on a larger prize.

 “Hello boys, it is always a pleasure to see y’all.
 Stay out of trouble.”

 There was a murmured chorus of yes, Ma’am’s as they went in.

 As they walked down the main hall, an angry voice called out.
 It was Professor Zemansky.
 The boys were accustomed to his comments.
 They greeted Black Jack in the hall.

 “Hey boys, I’d like to shut the good Professor up.”

 “Shh Grandpa, let’s take a walk outside.”
 All of them headed outside to the parking area.
 The ladies enjoyed it when the baseball team came and greeted them with smiles.

 They deliberately walked by Professor Zemansky who didn’t smile.
 Then again, he never smiled.
 To him, the world is a serious place with no room for frivolity.